Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach: Attentiveness Map Estimation

 \subsection{Mapping Module}

 The mapping module reprojects points that are currently visible to the operator into a top-down view of the environment, and pairs these points with their associated saliency scores.
-Its inputs include the camera intrinsic parameters $f_x, f_y, c_x, c_y$, current extrinsic parameters $[\mathbf{R}|t]$ (e.g., computed via an IMU, visual odometry, or SLAM system), the depth image, and the corresponding saliency map $S$.
-A pixel $(u, v)$ obtained from the depth image with depth $z$ is reprojected to the world frame according to:
+Its inputs include the camera focal length $f_x, f_y$, camera principal point $c_x, c_y$, camera transformation $[\mathbf{R}|\mathbf{t}]$ to the world frame (e.g., computed via an IMU, visual odometry, or SLAM system), the depth image, and the corresponding saliency map $S$.
+A pixel $(u, v)$ from the depth image with depth $z$ is reprojected to the world frame using:

 The point is also associated with saliency score $S[u,v]$.